Nayemhasan/Dualband_wifi_enabler_RogII/README.md

   DualBand Wifi enabler for Asus Rog 2 Tencent/Strix

-  As off now you can also try it out and ping [me_🍉](https://t.me/watermelon787) if you got any issues.
+  As off now you can try it out and ping [me_🍉](https://t.me/watermelon787) if you got any issues.

 ## How to use?